 And working out?

 What we eat will have a larger effect on weight than working out, but working out is super important for our health.
-I do 30 minutes 5 times a week.
+I do 45 minutes 5 times a week.
 I recommend my clients to do at least 30 minutes 4 times a week.
 It doesn’t need to be heavy exercise.
-It can be walking, trampoline (I do this), yoga etc. The best would be twice a week weight training and 3 days some light aerobic with some flexibility exercises (to keep nimble and avoid falling down).
+It can be walking, trampoline (I do this), yoga etc. The best would be 3 a week or more heavy weight training and 3 days some light aerobic with some flexibility exercises (to keep nimble and avoid falling down).
+It is also very important to move during the day.
+If you are already in menopause you need to recover your metabolic rate and for that you need to build muscle, resistant training will help you and also eating enough and enough protein.

 Should you try Intermittent Fasting with Time Restrictive Feeding?